 Hiking is a rigorous activity and you need to be in good shape.
 Thus, newbies will really need an introduction to hiking before they can set themselves on the trail.
 At least, it’s important to rip off a few pounds.

 Just don’t stretch your body beyond the limits it’s used to.
 Hiking for 8 hours in an unmapped forest when the farthest you’ve walked in the last two years is from your doorstep to your garage isn’t the cleverest of decisions.
-So, start slow, and find places in your neighborhood that you can walk.
+So, start slow, and find places in your neighborhood that you can walk or cycle your bike.
 Try walking home after work.
 Okay, just don’t try pulling out a hero-on-adrenaline-rush at the last moment!

 Eat and drink well

 Hiking for several hours on a sunny day can be draining.
 At least, you need to be heavily fueled- yes, the food and water is the fuel for your hiking spree.
 Eat foods with high energy levels, and if you get such drinks, do the necessary, too.
 Then, don’t let your body get dehydrated during the trail- you need enough water!
 Please don’t gamble with trying to find secret water caves or mountain streams during your hike.
 You can carry pack foods if your trails will take a few more days.